dmx-systems/dmx-documentation/docs/user.rst

 The so-called geomaps are a special type of topic map in DMX.
 Geomaps are based on openstreetmap.org.
 Here is an example of how to create and populate them:
-Edit a person or an institution and add an address.
+Edit a person or an organization and add an address.

 .. image:: _static/add-address.png
     :width: 800